Review of official meat controls

 In July 2009, the European Commission's published a report on the experience gained from the implementation of the hygiene regulations in 2006.
 The report stated that the overall experience of the food hygiene package was positive and that there was no need for a fundamental overhaul.

 Subsequently, the Council of the EU adopted the Commission conclusions on the report and invited the Commission to prepare concrete proposals allowing the effective implementation of modernised sanitary inspection in slaughterhouses.
-Two letters providing information about the Commission’s conclusions were sent to stakeholders.
-These can be found at the links towards the end of this page.

 Current and Future Meat Controls Stakeholder Group (CFMC)